IS PHYSICAL THERAPY FOR ME?

-A unique aspect of my practice is that each session is 60 minutes of one-on-one time between patient and therapist.
+A distinguishable aspect of my practice is that each session is 60 minutes of one-on-one time between patient and therapist.
 A patient will always have the undivided attention of a single therapist, there is no delegation of work to assistants, interns nor aides, and ample time can be devoted to the particular needs of each patient.

-This in addition to the option of having a physical therapist travel to one's home provides a higher quality physical therapy experience, and being an out-of-network provider allows me to maintain this model that results in better health outcomes and patient satisfaction.
+This enables a higher quality physical therapy experience and being an out-of-network provider allows me to maintain this model that results in better health outcomes and greater patient satisfaction.

-The majority of in-network physical therapy clinics, while cheaper, do not offer one-on-one treatment sessions and often rely on using passive treatment modalities (such as hot packs, ultrasound, electrical stimulation), PT aides and unsupervised generic exercises as treatment to handle the large volume of patients in the clinic at any given time.
+The majority of in-network physical therapy clinics, while cheaper, do not offer one-on-one treatment sessions.
+Instead they often rely on using passive treatment modalities (such as hot packs, ultrasound, electrical stimulation) and inadequate exercises & interventions supervised & administered by aides or assistants to handle the large volume of patients in the clinic at any given time.

 No two patients are exactly the same, and I care about attending to YOUR specific, individualized needs from a rehabilitative standpoint to give you the best care that you can possibly receive.